BrianHicks/elm-csv/README.md

 -->     ]
 ```

+## FAQ

+### Can this do TSVs too?

+Yep!
+Use `decodeCustom`.
+It takes a field and row separator string, which can be whatever you need.

+### Aren't there like (*checks*) 8 other CSV libraries already?

+Yes, there are!
+And while I appreciate the hard work that other people have put into those, there are a couple problems:

+First, you need to put together multiple libraries to successfully parse CSV.
+Usually you'll use something like [`lovasoa/elm-csv`](https://package.elm-lang.org/packages/lovasoa/elm-csv/latest/) to parse into a `List (List String)`, and then something like [`ericgj/elm-csv-decode`](https://package.elm-lang.org/packages/ericgj/elm-csv-decode/latest/) to convert from a grid of strings into the values you care about.

+This bugs me!
+I don't want to have to pick different libraries for parsing and converting.
+I just want it to work like `elm/json` where I write a decoder, give the package a string, and handle a `Result`.
+This should not be exciting, or require too much thought!

+The second thing, and the one that prompted me to finally do something about this, is that none of the libraries available implement `andThen`.
+Sure, you can use a `Result` to do whatever you like, but there's not a good way to combine multiple values into a single one.
+This package has it.

 ## Contributing

 This probject uses [Nix](https://nixos.org/download.html) to manage versions (but just need a `nix` installation, not NixOS, so this will work on macOS.)